codediodeio/sveltefire/docs/src/pages/firestore/collection-store.md

 # collectionStore

-Subscribes to Firestore collection data and listens to realtime updates.
+Subscribes to Firestore collection data and listens to real-time updates.

 ### Parameters